sgt390/ProofOfConcept/README.md

 - Save workflow

-Testing the skill can be performed at https://developer.amazon.com/alexa/console/ask using the Test window First you need to set up your credential, using "aws configure" on your terminal (insert key_id and secret_access_key), and then install the .zip of MegAlexa lambda
+Testing the skill can be performed at https://developer.amazon.com/alexa/console/ask using the Test window

 Example of interation:
 - Open MegAlexa (MegAlexa is the skill's name)